 News gradually spread of Sue Coppard's Land Army, and other organic farms got in touch, all keen to offer their hospitality in exchange for help from willing volunteers.

 WWOOF UK became a charity in 2008.
-With well over 580 hosts in the UK and membership rising sharply year on year, it can't be long before the verb 'to wwoof' makes it into the Oxford English Dictionary.
+With around 650 hosts in the UK and membership rising every year, it can't be long before the verb 'to wwoof' makes it into the Oxford English Dictionary.